NOVA: Next-step Open-Vocabulary Autoregression for 3D Multi-Object Tracking in Autonomous Driving: Methodology

 \subsubsection{\textbf{Hard Negative Mining}}

 Finally, association errors are rarely caused by easy background negatives; they are dominated by nearby objects with similar geometry and motion.
 Random negative sampling therefore under-trains the decision boundary required for crowded scenes.
 NOVA constructs training pairs by sampling positives from matched track--detection pairs, while selecting negatives using hard negative mining: for each track, we preferentially sample identity-inconsistent detections that are spatially proximate (and thus confusable).
 These hard negatives force the model to learn fine-grained geometric discrimination over trajectory context, which directly improves tracking accuracy and trajectory continuity.
-We optionally apply mild perturbations to positives to emulate realistic detector noise, further improving robustness without introducing heavy engineering.
+We also add mild zero-mean Gaussian noise to the box centers and yaw angles of positive samples to simulate localization noise from upstream detectors.